 Students who do not successfully complete SCI 699 must register for SCI 697: Extension of Graduate Culminating Activity (1 cr. hr.).

 Other requirements for the award of the degree may be determined by the departments concerned and must be ascertained by the student in consultation with the adolescence education science coordinator.

-Note: Specific information regarding additional requirements for qualification for the professional certificate in New York state may be found at Teacher Certification.Total Credit Hours Required: 33-36
+Note: Specific information regarding additional requirements for qualification for the professional certificate in New York state may be found in the Teacher Certification information section of the catalog.Total Credit Hours Required: 33-36